Information on the latest situation, guidance on how to spot avian influenza (bird flu), what to do if you suspect it, and measures to prevent it.

 Guidance for Food Business Operators

-In relation to the case in Yorkshire in November 2014, meat that was produced from poultry originating in the former protection zone before it was lifted must continue to be kept separate from other meat, be marked with the special identifying mark and must not be traded with other EU member states or 3rd countries.
+Meat that was produced from poultry originating in the former protection zone before it was lifted must continue to be kept separate from other meat, be marked with the special identifying mark and must not be traded with other EU member states or 3rd countries:

 Bird fairs, markets, shows and other gatherings